famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 ## Signs That Screen Use is Becoming Problematic

-On the other hand,

-**How much is too much?**

-Watch for signs that screen use is becoming a problem, such as:
+On the other hand, unhealthy or excessive use of screens does have the potential to become problematic for your child.
+Signs that the boundary between healthy and unhealthy is being crossed include:

-* Your child complains about being bored or unhappy without access to technology.
+* Being grumpy or bored without access to screens
-* Oppositional behaviour when you set limits on screen time.
+* Acting out when limits are set on screen time
-* Screen use is interfering with sleep, school or face-to-face interactions.
-* Screen time is interfering with offline play, physical activities or socializing with friends and family.
+* Interference with sleep or with social interactions
+* Interference with offline, real-life, imaginative play or interactions with family
-* Negative emotions after interacting online, playing video games or while texting.
+* Negative emotions after using screens

+If your child displays any number of these signs, it may be an indication that it is time to step back from screens or to adapt the routine or type of screens your child uses for a healthier, more balanced approach.

 ## Making Screen Time Healthy & Beneficial